 Please note, due to the ongoing pandemic, and children under 12 not yet having access to vaccination, all will be required to wear masks in the planetarium.

-Join Jesse in a dream adventure sparked by a bedtime story about the night sky.
+Join Jesse in a dream adventure sparked by a bedtime story about the night sky, digitally remastered for a video format with added special effects.
 Through story and song, children explore the concept of day and night and discover that the sun is really a star.
 Recommended for ages 5 and up.

 Dinosaurs ruled the Earth for nearly 200 million years and then, in the geological blink of an eye, they were gone forever.
+How did creatures that big suddenly vanish from the face of the Earth?
 Travel far out into space, deep inside the earth and back in time as we try to unravel the mystery of the disappearing dinosaurs.
+The show is digitally remastered for a video format with new effects added.
 Recommended for ages 8 and up.